 After a long fast can I exercise the next morning?

 You will be fine.
 You may feel little dizzy at the beginning but later your body will get adjusted.
 Just give some time.
 Magic does not always happen overnight.
 No pre-workout meal is required.
 Finish your exercise and then break your fast.

 What to eat during the eating window?
 Can I eat anything?

 Keeping fast for 12 to 16 hrs, does not allow you eating any thing in any amount specifically junk.
 That is the worst thing to do.
 Intermittent fasting gives you an eating window between 12 to 8 hrs.
 Use the eating period with quality food.
-Eat home cooked meals, add fresh, local and seasonal fruits and vegetables, seeds, nuts dry fruits, milk, curd in your diet.
+Eat home cooked meals, add fresh, local and seasonal fruits and vegetables, seeds, nuts, dry fruits, milk, curd, healthy snacks, healthy drinks in your diet.
 If you are non-vegetarian enjoy homemade preparation with fish, egg, chicken or meat.
 Drink lot of water as well.
 After a long fast when your body is screaming for nutrition, eat something meaningful and healthy.
 So be selective while choosing food.

 What about my metabolism?
 Isn’t it going to drop and make me fat?

 Short term fasting actually helps to boost your metabolism.
 So don’t panic.
 You will be fine once you get adjusted with the fasting routine.